ZebMcKayhan/WireguardManager/README.md

 ```

 ## Geo-location
-Note: development of this feature have been terminated.
-Please use it if it fit your needs.
-This feature might be removed in future versions.

 This tool is handly to i.e. change the location of a specific client.
 This only works for peers in policy (P) mode and it only works on static assigned ips (gui: LAN-->DHCP-Server).
 if you have multiple vpn connections wich outputs in different countries, say something like this:
 ```sh